ferxinii/gnuplotC/README.md

 ### Faster parallel video processing
 Parallel processing of the frames is possible, with each thread running *gnuplot* in parallel resulting in much faster processing times.
 The downside is that all the frames must be saved to disc beforehand (in a temporal directory), which can take up some space.
-Internally, this is implemented with *OMP*.

 To activate this mode, simply call *activate_parallel_video_processing(...)* **before** starting the interface.